The Secret Behind McDonald's Fries

 The Highly Hazardous Pesticide Once Used

-For decades, farmers relied on methamidophos, sold under the name Monitor.
-The World Health Organization classified it as Class Ib, meaning highly hazardous to humans.
+For decades, farmers used methamidophos, sold as Monitor, to control pests linked to cosmetic defects.
+The World Health Organization classified it as highly hazardous.

 - Seizures